Elephunk: Background and recording

-Recording and production

-The recording for Elephunk commenced on August 23, 2001 with "Smells Like Funk", which wouldn't be finished until July 2, 2002.
+The recording for Elephunk commenced on August 23, 2001, with "Smells Like Funk", which wouldn't be finished until July 2, 2002.
 Sessions took place at various recording studios across California.
 Most of the tracks were recorded at The Stewchia in Los Feliz, Los Angeles.
 Other locations included the Glenwood Studio in Burbank, California and Record Plant in Los Angeles.
 Music for "Smells Like Funk" was recorded at a house in Bodega Bay, California.
 "Anxiety" was the sole song recorded at Velvet Tone in Sacramento, California, and was recorded from March 24 until July 23, 2002.
 The final song recorded for the album was "The Boogie That Be", which was finished on May 11, 2003, only a day prior to "Where Is the Love?" being serviced to radio as the lead single. will.i.am wrote "Don't Knock It", a song "about how everybody got their opinion.
 Just because you don't like it doesn't mean somebody else ain't going to love it", which ultimately failed to make the final cut, much like the mid-tempo "Thanks" and the Rockwilder-produced "Fire".

 September 11 attacks greatly affected the group, both by causing them anxiety and by influencing their songwriting. will.i.am stated in 2018: "On our last day [of recording sessions in San Francisco], as I was packing my equipment, I saw the first plane fly through the World Trade Center.
 I thought it was a film.
-The fear of driving back home, y’know going over San Francisco bridge.
+The fear of driving back home, y'know going over San Francisco bridge.
 That 10 minute drive across the bridge felt like an hour."
 In December, will.i.am created a loop and a guitar part he liked; apl.de.ap and Taboo also heard the track and were able to write similar lyrics over it.
 Justin Timberlake was introduced to the group by Taboo, and got a chance to hear the track.
 Impressed with the music, Timberlake helped write and sing the chorus.
 The production of "Where Is the Love?" was temporarily halted in early 2002 as the band burned out over what will.i.am claimed was September 11 attacks-induced anxiety.
 Its recording later resumed and finished on March 3, 2003.